We meet at the Citadel, Gillygate, York, YO31 7EA

 Will it be live-streamed?

 We have carefully and prayerfully made the decision to meet in person again as this allows greater opportunity for participating fully when we are physically gathered together.
 This is our priority and we do not easily have the capacity to provide both in-person and live-streamed meetings.
 There is also the practical issue of safeguarding to consider when images are being shared publicly online and we don’t want to compromise anybody’s safety.
 Whilst Sunday meetings are our main form of meeting, they are only part of what we do and our church life and community goes beyond what happens on a Sunday morning, e.g. small groups gathering online and in smaller settings.
-If you are unable to join us physically on a Sunday morning, but would like to connect in another way, please contact firstname.lastname@example.org and we will try to link you up.
+If you are unable to join us physically on a Sunday morning, audio recordings of sermons will be made available on our sermons page.
+If you would like to connect in another way, please contact firstname.lastname@example.org and we will try to link you up.

 How will communion work?